AymericMATTE/AymericMATTE/README.md

 ## About Me
 I'm Sayanel or Aymeric for those who want to use my name.
 I'm currently a student in video game development, more precisely i really like creating and developing engines like game engine not the ones used in cars.

 I really love making game engines.
-I've worked on one with friends during our first year at school; it included a GameObject and Component system, an editor, and more..
+I've worked on one with friends during our first year at school; it included a GameObject and Component system, an editor, and more...
 And for my internship at the end of my first year, I spent 2 months developing a game engine for my school with 40 people.

 That said, I'm very open when it comes to humor and I also love learning new things from my colleagues.

 I'm currently looking for a computer science internship of 2 months around Lyon or Nancy in France for my second year internship.
-So if you know someone who might be interested in my profile....
+So if you know someone who might be interested in my profile...

 Thanks for reading my profile, I hope it helps you get to know me better!!